What is the Pelvic Floor?

-- To support the pelvic organs, specifically the uterus, the bladder, and the rectum
+- Supporting the pelvic organs, specifically the uterus, the bladder, and the rectum

 - To help provide sphincter control for the bladder and bowel

-- To withstand increases in pressure that occur in the abdomen such as coughing, sneezing, laughing, straining, and lifting
+- Withstanding increases in pressure that occur in the abdomen such as coughing, sneezing, laughing, straining, and lifting

 - To enhance the sexual response

 The pelvic floor becomes dysfunctional in many women when there is an imbalance in the joints, muscles, and connective tissue integrity.

 One of the most commonly seen conditions by pelvic physiotherapists is stress incontinence in women.